abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

   </Schema>
 ```

 When a client performs a GET on the Manager instance with the Action, the service responds with the Action representation in the `Actions` object, which is shown below.
 The Action itself is represented as a JSON object with the name in the format `#Namespace.ActionName`, where `Namespace` is the string name of the Namespace where the Action is defined, and `ActionName` is the name of the Action.
-In this case, since the CSDL definition shows the Action is named `Reset` and is within the `Manager` Namespace, the property name used is `#Manager.Reset`.
+In this case, because the CSDL definition shows the Action is named `Reset` and is within the `Manager` Namespace, the property name used is `#Manager.Reset`.
 Inside of the object a property named `target`, which shows the URI the client uses in the POST request to perform the Action; in this case the URI is `/redfish/v1/Managers/1/Actions/Manager.Reset`.
 The object also contains payload annotations to help the client identify constraints on the parameters; in this case, it shows the client is allowed to submit requests with the `ResetType` parameter set to `On`, `ForceOff`, `GracefulShutdown`, `GracefulRestart`, `ForceRestart`, or `ForceOn`.
 These annotations are discussed further in the [Payload annotations section](#payload-annotations).

 JSON representation: